gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 ---
 title: What BlueFox Email Does for Deliverability, and What You Need to Do
-description: A clear breakdown of what BlueFox Email handles for deliverability, such as authentication, bounces, complaints and suppression, and what senders are still responsible for.
+description: What BlueFox Email handles for email deliverability, from authentication to bounces and complaints, and what senders are still responsible for.
 thumbnail: /assets/articles/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do-share.webp

 layout: post